 The generation of SO2 is directly related to the sulfur content in the GPC.
-The Kremlin facility has historically received GPC with a sulfur content ranging from the wt% to the wt%, with an average of the wt%.
+The Kremlin facility has historically received GPC with a sulfur content ranging from wt% to with an average of wt%.
 However, the sulfur content of the GPC has increased over time and is likely to continue to increase in the future as refineries meet specifications for lower-sulfur refined products.